 Once again, the rites of Mummification are available.
 A very thorough, detailed, yet gentle process that allows you to be memorialized for eternity, Mummification is the only form of Permanent Preservation.
 The rites of Mummification allow you to leave this life in as beautiful a manner as possible.

 Naturally, your eternal disposition is very important.
-That is why we have the Mummiform which plays an integral part of the Mummification process.
-The Mummiform, an art form casket that holds and protects your body once deceased, represents a memorialization of your life.
+That is why we have the "Mummiform," a metal sarcophagus that plays an integral part of the Mummification process.
+The Mummiform is an art form casket that holds and protects your body once deceased.
+It represents a memorialization of your life.

 The Mummiform is